zuplo/docs/docs/articles/custom-domains.md

 use Cloudflare on your domain, there are a few limitations to be aware of.
 In general, these shouldn't be a problem as we handle all the complexities for you.

-For host names managed by Zuplo, you cannot control some Cloudflare settings for your Zuplo subdomain (i.e. `api.example.com`).
+For host names managed by Zuplo, you can't control some Cloudflare settings for your Zuplo subdomain (for example `api.example.com`).
 Examples include:

 - Wildcard DNS
 - Spectrum